mcdemarco/cardpen/doc/index.md

 ###### Card Classes

-There is a special setting, *card classes*, for turning one or more columns from your CSV into CSS classes on each card, which is especially useful for adding background images when doing card bleeds.
+The **Card classes** setting turns one or more columns from your card list into CSS classes on each card, which is especially useful for adding background images when doing card bleeds.
 (Because the card wrapper element itself, `card`, does not appear in your Mustache template, you can't put a CSS class on it directly.)

-To use the *card classes* setting, switch to the Advanced view and put the exact name(s) of your csv column(s) into the field.
+To use the **Card classes** setting, switch to the Advanced view and put the exact name(s) of your card list column(s) into the field.
 Be sure that the *contents* of each column you're using this way are valid CSS class names---*e.g.*, single words, not starting with a number, and without any special characters beyond a hyphen or underscore.
 (They can also be blank for some cards.)
-To add more than one class/column to *card classes*, separate them with spaces.
+To add more than one class/column to **Card classes*, separate them with spaces.

 There is also a built-in card class, *cardN*, for the nth card of your current list.